Documentation

 Google Season of Docs

 Google Season of Docs brings together open source communities and technical writers for the benefit of both.
 The program raises awareness of open source, of documentation, and of technical writing.
+There are no current plans to participate in Google Season of Docs, but if you are curious, refer to our Google Season of Docs page for past documentation project ideas and other information.

 Plugin documentation on GitHub

-As of November 2022 we have more than 900 plugins which already use GitHub as a documentation source, but there are still hundreds of plugins to migrate.
+As of March 2024, we have more than 1,000 plugins which already use GitHub as a documentation source, but there are still hundreds of plugins to migrate.
 We invite contributors to participate in the project and to help us with migrating the docs.
 It is also a great opportunity to update and copy-edit the documentation.

 Useful links: